New this week Modern Adulthood Read →

 Signals from the field

-Proof 100M+ patient–clinician connections enabled (since 2020) See the outcomes →
+Proof 100M+ patient–clinician connections enabled (to date) See the work →

-• Clinical safety cases Model behavior mapped to patient risk, not just benchmarks or demos
+• Clinical safety cases Model behavior tied to patient risk, not just benchmarks

-• Operational trust Incidents, overrides, audits, and regulator questions handled without chaos
+• Operational trust Incidents, overrides, and audits handled with clear owners and bounded timelines

 Patient reach